Griffiths extremality, interpolation of norms, and K\"ahler quantization: Introduction

 where $F^\mathcal N_g$ is the following family of Griffiths negative norms(!):

 Naturally $\tilde f \leq f$.
-As shown by Slodkowski in \cite{Sl1}, in case $D$ is a (strongly pseudoconvex) smooth subdomain of $\Bbb C^m$ and $E$ is trivial, $\tilde f$ is a continuous Griffiths negative Finsler norm on $E|_D$ that assumes the values of $g$ on $E|_{\partial D}$, however it does not solve \eqref{eq: Griff_extr_equation_intr}, implying that $f \neq \tilde f$ in general.
+As shown by Slodkowski in \cite{Sl1}, in case $D$ is a (strongly pseudoconvex) smooth subdomain of $\Bbb C^m$ and $E$ is trivial, $\tilde f$ is a continuous Griffiths negative Finsler norm on $E|_D$ that assumes the values of $g$ on $E|_{\partial D}$.
+On the other hand, according to Slodkowski's example \cite[Corollary 6.8]{Sl2}, $f$ is not always a Finsler norm, so $f \neq \tilde f$ and $\tilde{f}$ does not solve \eqref{eq: Griff_extr_equation_intr} in general by uniqueness of the solution.

 \paragraph{A degenerate complex Monge--Amp\`ere equation in K\"ahler geometry.} Now we introduce a natural Dirichlet problem in K\"ahler geometry, closely related to Mabuchi flatness (see Section 2), whose solution we will quantize via the Griffiths extremal metrics of the previous paragraph.
 Let $(X,L)$ be an $n$-dimensional compact K\"ahler manifold with an ample Hermitian line bundle $(L,h)$ such that $\omega:= i\Theta(h) >0$ is K\"ahler.
 Given this data, one can introduce the space of K\"ahler potentials and $\omega$-psh potentials respectively: